wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** _explaining further_ Strictly Come Dancing, they're mad for it.
 As soon as it comes on they're in a different world, you can't get a word out of them.
 Strictly Come Dancing is their achilles heel!

-**Obi-Wan:** Interesting... _he is clearly deep in thought_ We must get back to earth, the final battle is almost upon us _The curtains close_
+**Obi-Wan:** Interesting... _he is clearly deep in thought_ We must get back to earth, the final battle is almost upon us. _OWBB and Suey leave_

+**Petra:** Wait for me...

+**Suey:** _from offstage_ Come on Sis!

+_Curtains close with Layabout and Lothario stood in front_

+**Layabout:** I've got to go... will I see you again?

+**Dan Lothario:** But of course, you're the most wonderful woman I've met this week.
+You join your new-age hippy friends, I'll follow in my Space Jag and once you've "saved the world", you and I can take a trip round the stars and get to know each other.

+[SONG: Starship Trooper]

 ## Act 2 Scene 4